 The Provider agrees that any software vulnerability found in their delivered software while running on EGI production infrastructure must be handled using the SVG process [R 5].

-The Provider agrees that any software vulnerability in their delivered software found otherwise must be reported to the EGI SVG.
+The Provider agrees that any software vulnerability in their delivered software found outside of this process must be reported to the EGI SVG.
 If the vulnerability is reported before a fix is available, the vulnerability must be treated and resolved as if found on EGI production infrastructure, i.e. it must be handled using the SVG process.
 If the vulnerability is reported after a fix is available, the Provider coordinates with SVG to make available the new release including an appropriate advisory for SW release on EGI production infrastructure.

 The Provider agrees to prioritise vulnerability resolution according to their risk assessment, in the following order: